pastas/metran/docs/getting_started.rst

 software to run the notebooks.
 However, you are free to install any Python distribution you want.

-To install metran, clone the repository and type the following command from the module root directory:
+To install metran, use:

 .. code:: bash

-    pip install .
+    pip install metran

-To install in development mode, use:
+To install in development mode, clone the repository, then type the following from the module root directory:

 .. code:: bash